Help students achieve their dreams

 Withdrawals can be used for the qualified higher education expenses of your beneficiary at any eligible educational institution in the United States or abroad that participates in federal student aid programs.

 An eligible educational institution generally includes any accredited public or private college, university, or vocational school.
-You can determine the eligibility of an educational institution by visiting fafsa.gov.
+Contact your school of interest to determine their eligibility.
+You can also find a complete list of institutions, updated quarterly, at the U.S. Department of Education federal student aid site.

 my529 account owners also may withdraw funds tax-free up to $10,000 annually from their account for K-12 tuition expenses at public, private, and religious elementary or secondary schools.